MOEAFramework/MOEAFramework/docs/algorithms.md

 ```

 Many of these algorithms support any decision variable type, and thus the selected mutation and/or crossover operators will depend on the problem
 type.
-These mutation and crossover operators have their own set of parameters.
-See the [List of Operators](operators.md) for specifics.
+A default operators is used unless explicitly overridden by the `operator` parameter, where supported.
+See the [List of Operators](operators.md)
+for specifics.

 ## Multiobjective Optimizers